AbraaoMota/favouriteLanguage/README.md

 # favouriteLanguage
 ## Determine a Github user's favourite language.

+### Installation

+Make sure you have Ruby and Ruby on Rails installed.
+This was created on Ruby version 2.2.4 and Rails 4.2.5.1 Once you clone the repo, run `bundle install`, and this should install any dependencies required to set up the project.

 ### Usage

 Run `rails s` to start the local server, and access the webpage at "http://localhost:3000"